mkpascal/mk_liquidsoap_processing/README.md

 # MK's Liquidsoap Processing
-Liquidsoap is a great tool, yet the audio processing built-in is terrible.
-Based upon Aigars first script, I made a modified version that provides an acceptable processing for internet radio.
-Bare in mind, this is far from the performance of a hardware processing.
+Liquidsoap is a great tool, yet the built-in audio processing is terrible.
+Based upon Aigars script, I made a modified version that provides an acceptable processing for internet radio.
+Bare in mind, this is far from the performance of a hardware processor but this is good enough for internet radio.
 You can find it in the process.liq file.

 This processing chain is using ladspa plugins, make sure to compile/install them with liquidsoap.
+Feel free to submit issues/pull requests.

 Here is the list of plugins I'm using:
 * SC4